dchall88/CIT/README.md

 ### Introduction
 CIT is a method for online, real-time tracking of objects.
 Tracking is treated as a repeated detection problem where potential target objects are identified with a pre-trained category detector and object identity across frames is established by individual-specific detectors.
 The individual detectors are (re-)trained online from a single positive example whenever there is a coincident category detection.
-Thiscensures that the tracker is robust to drift.
+This ensures that the tracker is robust to drift.

 For all of technical details please refer to the following publications:
 * [Online, Real-Time Tracking Using a Category-to-Individual Detector](http://www.vision.caltech.edu/~dhall/projects/CIT/Data/ECCV2014_HALL.pdf)